refgenie/refgenie/docs/faq.md

 Yes, you can.
 In `refgenie v0.7.0` we've introduced [tagging](tag.md), to facilitate just that!

-## Can a research group/organisation share a single genome config?
+## Can multiple users share a single refgenie configuration file?

-Yes.
-Latest release, `refgenie v0.7.0`, supports genome config file locks and race-free writes.
-Consequently, only one user (`refgenie` process) at a time can edit and write to the shared config file, which prevents assets metadata loss.
+Yes, this is now the recommended way to use refgenie for groups.
+Starting with release `v0.7.0`, refgenie now supports genome config file locks and race-free writes, so refgenie will now automatically control multi-user conflicts to prevent metadata loss.
+With this change, multiple users can simultaneously read and write a single group-level configuration file.

+## How can track how a downloaded asset was created?

+Starting with the server API `v2`, you can use an endpoint that will provide a detailed log output: `/v2/asset/{genome}/{asset}/log`.
+This log file specifies exactly how the asset was created.